-Attendance may be taken in every lecture.
-Any student signing in for another student may be dismissed from the program for unprofessional behavior due to dishonesty.
-Failure to follow these guidelines will result in a course of action delineated by the course director/section leader.

-The director of preclinical education or director of clinical education will notify the Progress and Promotion Committee of any student who is consistently absent from preclinical or clinical experiences.
-Continuous absences by a student may be referred to the Progress and Promotions Committee.
+Attendance is mandatory, and roll may be taken at any class.
+Failure to follow attendance guidelines will result in a course of action delineated by the Director of preclinical education.
+The Director of preclinical education or Director of clinical education will notify the Progress and Promotion Committee of any student who is consistently absent from preclinical or clinical experiences.